william-spongberg/COMP30019-Project-2/GDD.md

 ### Game World ###

 The game world is represented in 3D from the main character’s perspective.
-There are three different levels, each reached by mysterious elevators that spawn at the end of a previous level.
+There will be two levels, the player will find themselves in the first after entering the Admin's tower, and the second level will be reached by a mysterious elevatorsthat will spawn at the end of the first level.
 The player navigates for the most part blindly through a dark, jumbled and confusing world, only reaching their destination when a new elevator is found.
 These elevators spawn near the player when all enemies for that level are defeated.
 There is no map for the player to use, and the only guidance that is given comes from small blinking lights that guide the player to the next elevator.

-The world is procedurally and infinitely generated using Perlin noise to allow for a sensibly structured yet random and confusing environment, and infinite chaos within each new infinite world.
+The first level will be procedurally and infinitely generated using Perlin noise to allow for a sensibly structured yet random and confusing environment, and infinite chaos within the infinite world.

 1. The first level is an office space that portrays familiarity and order which allows the player to be deceived into a sense of comfort before realising something feels off.

  <img title="First level" alt="Alt text" src="https://github.com/feit-comp30019/2024s2-project-1-alphabeta/blob/main/Images/image_2024-08-25_230238124.png?raw=true">
 (Figure 5: Example of what the first level will look like)

-2. The second level is outdoors in a city environment with buildings, roads and cars being placed now in a more disorderly manner, with the game’s world being reflected above the player in a manner similar to Dr Strange.

-3. The third and final level is much more abstract and bizarre, as the world design is now fully starting to leave normalcy far behind.

-Note that the second and third level designs are more general ideas for now, and will be subject to change as their feasibility and design is discovered.
-Possible other level environments include forests, churches, schools, caves, etc.
+2. The second level is a church with objects "glitched" into solid surfaces, an ordinary environment that has been corrupted into something abstract and bizarre.
+This level will represent the happiest time of the main characters life, twisted into something almost unrecognizeable.

 ### Objects ###